PacificBiosciences/pypeFLOW/README.txt

 What is pypeFLOW
 ================

-pypeFLOW is light way and reusable make / flow data process library written in Python.
+pypeFLOW is light weight and reusable make / flow data process library written in Python.

 Most of bioinformatics analysis or general data analysis